 - Takes the guesswork out of extending agile methods.
 Although it makes for wonderful marketing rhetoric, it’s disingenuous for people to claim that simple methods such as Scrum can be tailored to meet your actual needs.
 Yes, we suppose this claim is true but how do you do so?
 Shouldn’t you start with a full delivery lifecycle, not just a construction lifecycle?
 Shouldn’t the framework cover a wider range of issues, such as leadership and requirements management as Scrum does, technical issues as XP does, modeling and documentation as Agile Modeling does, and many other issues?
 In short, shouldn’t it be a hybrid?
 Finally, shouldn’t you be given some context-sensitive advice for tailoring the details, as we do with the goal-driven approach described here?

 - It hints at an agile maturity model.
-Recently for the Cutter Consortium I wrote an article for their December 2012 Cutter IT Journal issue about how DAD and CMMI potentially fit together.
+We have written about how DAD and CMMI potentially fit together.
 In that article I suggested that in the case of issues where the options are ordered there is a clearly an indication of agile maturity or sophistication.
 Having said that I have no desire to wade into the agile maturity model morass, but I think it’s an important observation nonetheless.

 So far we’ve identified two disadvantages to DAD’s goal-driven approach when working with customer organizations.
 First, it makes the complexities of solution delivery explicit.
 Although some of us want to believe that the simplistic strategies of other agile methods will get the job done we inherently know that software development, or more accurately solution delivery, is in fact a complex endeavor in practice.
 Second, some people just want to be told what to do and actually prefer a prescriptive approach.
 DAD mitigates this problem a bit by suggesting default starting points (shown in italized bold text in the goal diagrams) but even this can be overwhelming for some people.
 Interestingly, when we were writing the book two of our 30+ reviewers were adamantly against giving people choices because they felt it was better to adopt a more prescriptive approach as we see in older agile methods.